-- The purpose of the capital budgeting process is to ensure that the money available for capital expenditure is prioritised in the way which best meets the Council's strategic objectives. - In the absence of a long term financial settlement and greater certainty over our financial future, the Council has an annual process in which it assesses and prioritises capital projects that can be funded from available resources.
-For the
+- The purpose of the capital budgeting process is to ensure that the money available for capital expenditure is prioritised in the way which best meets the Council's strategic objectives. - In the absence of a long term financial settlement and greater certainty over our financial future, the Council has an annual process in which it assesses and

-- 2024 2028 period this is being more closely aligned to service planning, which will ensure proposals are more clearly and overtly linked to the wider MTFP development and the corporate vision, ambitions and supporting strategies.
-A key factor that is considered in the assessments is the revenue implications of capital investment both in terms of the capital financing costs from any required prudential borrowing but also the impact on running costs following any investment. - The annual capital investment process begins in the summer of each year when service groupings are asked to identify capital investment proposals and prioritise them.
+- A key factor that is considered in the assessments is the revenue implications of capital investment both in terms of the capital financing costs from any required prudential bortrrowing but also the impact on running costs following any investment. - The annual capital investment process normally begins in the summer of each year when service groupings are asked to identify capital investment proposals and prioritise them.
 The bids in the main should be for two years hence.
 This forward planning ensures that time is available after the approval of a bid to plan a scheme effectively.
-These are detailed on capital bid forms containing the following headings: - a) Name of Scheme; - b) Background; - c) Justification of Inclusion in the capital programme, linked back to corporate vision, approach and ambitions; - d) Benefits Outputs/Outcomes, linked back to corporate vision, approach and ambitions; - e) Investment by Financial Year; - f) What the impact would be if the Council did not go ahead with the proposal; - g) Are there any ongoing revenue costs and, if Yes, how will these be financed? - When each service grouping has identified and prioritised its own capital investment proposals, all of the bids are consolidated.
-The bids are then considered for prioritisation at a corporate level under which the bids are challenged and assessed to ensure they align with corporate priorities. - In the autumn of each year capital proposals are presented at a capital budget review meeting of the Capital Member Officer Working Group (MOWG) that considers capital matters.
-This Working Group provides political oversight of the draft proposals. - The full timetable for capital proposals proceeding into the capital programme is as follows:
+These are detailed on capital bid forms containing the following headings: - a) Name of Scheme; - b) Background; - c) Justification of inclusion in the capital programme, linked back to corporate vision, approach and ambitions; - d) Benefits Outputs/Outcomes, linked back to corporate vision, approach and ambitions; - e) Investment by financial year; - f) What the impact would be if the Council did not go ahead with the proposal; - g) Are there any ongoing revenue costs and, if yes, how will these be financed? - 15 When each service grouping has identified and prioritised its own capital investment proposals, all of the bids are consolidated.
+The bids are then considered for prioritisation at a corporate level under which the bids are challenged and assessed to ensure they align with corpoprate priorities. - In the autumn of each year capital proposals are presented at a capital budget review meeting of the Capital Member Officer Working Group (MOWG) that considers capital matters.
+This Working Group provides political oversight of the draft proposals. - 17 The full timetable for capital proposals proceeding into the capital programme is as follows:

-June/July Service Groupings consider options, develop / finalise proposals and alignment to corporate priorities and receive Service Management Team approval August Challenge sessions between Corporate Director ofResources and Corporate Directors September Corporate Management Team (CMT) discussion on bids and agreement of bids to go onto MOWG for consideration October / December MOWG consider bids submitted and sign off bids to approve in line with available capital resources January MOWG consider impacts of the provisional local government finance settlement on available capital resources and finalise proposals to submit to Cabinet and Council in February February Cabinet and County Council approval
+June/July Service Groupings consider options, develop / finalise proposals and alignment to corporate priorities and receive Service Management Team approval.
+August Challenge sessions between Corporate Director of Resources and Corporate Directors.
+September Corporate Management Team (CMT) discussion on bids and agreement of bids to go onto MOWG for consideration.
+October / December MOWG consider bids submitted and sign off bids to approve in line with available capital resources.
+January MOWG consider impacts of the provisional local government finance settlement on available capital resources and finalise proposals to submit to Cabinet and County Council in February.
+February Cabinet and County Council approval.